We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 These were carved over millions of years and it’s an absolutely awe-inspiring landscape to visit.

-There’s a one-way loop road around Red Rock Canyon that gives you access to several different viewpoints and trailheads.
+There’s a one-way loop road around the canyon that gives you access to several different viewpoints and trailheads.

 It’s a popular spot to do a bit of hiking, rock climbing, or mountain biking.